ThibaultJanBeyer/tjb-WebComponent/README.md

 Take away amount of boilerplate to create:

 - ShadowDom combining CSS & HTML nodes
-- Add getters and setters to watched attributes
+- Add getters and setters to watched attributes:
+  So for each attribute `myClass.foo = 'bar'` will work the same as `myClass.setAttribute('foo', 'bar')`

 ## Add to project